JuckRice/24Fall-Introduction-to-Aritificial-Neural-Network/README.md

 ## Introduction
-This repository contains all the files and materials ralated to the course "Introduction to Artificial Intelligence"
+This repository contains all the files and materials ralated to the course "Introduction to Artificial Intelligence" from UW Madison

 Feel free to use them for referrence :)